-Each Blue Exercises CD has the audio support for the 37 Blue Exercises, and each Green Exercises CD has the audio support for the 40 Green Exercises.
+Each Yellow Exercises CD has the audio support for the 18 Yellow Exercises; each Orange Exercises CD has the audio support for the 20 Orange Exercises; each Brown Exercises CD has the audio support for the 19 Brown Exercises.
 The audio instruction for each exercise and the word list or story for each exercise are recorded on the same track.

-The audio for the introduction, lesson, and review exercises walks the student through the steps of looking, listening, and responding to the example words presented.
+The audio for the introduction, lesson, and review exercises walks the student through the steps of looking, listening, and responding to the sample words presented.
 Each lesson, review, and challenge exercise continues with an audio recording of the word list.
-The student practices without the audio after s/he has learned to accurately decode the words.
+This audio gives the phonetic pronunciation of the individual parts of each word and then says the whole word the way it is really pronounced.
+The student will practice without the audio after s/he has learned to accurately decode the words.
+During practice, the student only reads each word the way it is usually pronounced.
 Each story exercise contains an audio recording of the story, read at a rate with which the student can easily read along.
 The student uses the audio to read along with the story as the narrator models correct pronunciation and phrasing.